Timi-T/producktiv/backend/README.md

   "videoName": "Trial #1 Video",
   "category": "Programming",
   "videoLink": "https://youtu.be/2_34seHytlro5609",
-  "description": "This is a video trial to see if a vide can be installed" }
+  "description": "This is a video trial to see if a video can be installed" }
 ```
-- Returns: Message about video URL invalid and status code 404.
+- Returns: Message about video URL invalid with status code 404.
 ```
-{ message: 'Video URL is incorrect' }
+{message: "Video URL is incorrect"}
 ```
 ---
 <h3>Show all users</h3>